-History: This policy is new.
-It was adopted by the EWU Board of Trustees (BOT) on December 3, 2013.
-It includes housekeeping changes made on August 25, 2015.
+History: This policy updates a previous version adopted by the EWU Board of Trustees (BOT) on December 3, 2013.
+The updates were approved by the Board of Trustees on December 6, 2019.

 Applicability: This policy pertains to all persons serving as volunteers or who seek to become volunteers for Eastern Washington University, and to all university departments and employees whose activities involve the use of volunteers.
 Reimbursement for the Board of Trustees is governed by EWU Policy 101-02 (University Governance), Appendix A (Board of Trustees Bylaws).

 Individuals may volunteer their time to assist Eastern Washington University in the conduct of official University activities.

 Questions related to this policy should be directed to Human Resource Services.